Discouraging Paper Wasp Nests

 My answer:

 The paper wasp you are encountering is actually a fairly new "invader" species in the US called the European paper wasp (click the link for picture of these paper wasps and their nest).
-These new paper wasps make much larger nests than our native species and the wasps are somewhat more aggressive.
+These new paper wasps make much larger nests than our native paper wasp species and the wasps are somewhat more aggressive.

 There are no sure-fire ways of discouraging nest building but threatening or dangerous nests can be easily managed with new low toxicity, plant oil-based sprays that should not damage the plumbing.
 These sprays are made from plant oils, not conventional synthetic pesticides.
 For example Rescue W-H-Y Spray for Wasp, Hornet, and Yellowjacket Nests which is made entirely from natural plant oils.